-Shepherd's Gate Health is a non-profit organization whose purpose is to coordinate the efforts of community stakeholders, namely, local churches, to provide preventative healthcare to the underserved of their communities.
+Shepherd's Gate Health is a non-profit organization whose purpose is to coordinate the efforts of community stakeholders, namely, local churches, to combat the Social Determinants of Health and provide preventative healthcare solutions with the underserved of their communities.

 Shepherd's Gate Health provides accessible, collaborative, and committed preventive care at no cost to those in need.

 An active life-giving network of clinics, churches, and communities who meet people where they are, to care for and meet the holistic needs of an individual's physical, emotional, and spiritual health through preventative care.

 Who is my neighbor?

 We challenge the notion that an organization, body, or persons from “out of town” or “the other side of town” is not from here or not neighbors.
 In Luke 10, Jesus is asked by an expert of the law and culture, “And who is my neighbor?”
 He went on to describe the relationship of a neighbor through the parable of the Good Samaritan.
 In this story, a passerby, a traveler, one who did not have “roots” in the community, served the beaten man who had been attacked, humiliated and left for dead.
 So many of our communities have been attacked, stripped, humiliated, and left for dead.
 And yet sometimes God uses a passer-by to be a neighbor.
 But the story doesn’t end there.
 The passer-by, the Samaritan, committed to the man and to the community, he supported local business and made a pledge and stood by it (v34-35).
 Jesus asked who was more of a neighbor and then said, “Go and do likewise”.